MLB spring camps open, Bieber in Guardians gear, Vlad Jr set

+At the complex in Goodyear that Cleveland shares with the Cincinnati Reds, some big names got loose.

-Bieber, the 2020 AL Cy Young Award winner, and All-Star third baseman Jose Ramirez were among the players sporting Guardians garb who got in light workouts following check-in physicals.
+Bieber, the 2020 AL Cy Young Award winner, and All-Star third baseman José Ramírez were among the players sporting Guardians garb who went through light workouts following check-in physicals.
 The team formally changed its name from Indians following last season.

-Bo Bichette and Jose Berrios were among those joining Guerrero in getting busy at the Blue Jays’ camp in Dunedin, Florida.
-Sunday is the mandatory reporting date for players, but some were eager to get to to work early.
+Bo Bichette and José Berríos were among those joining Guerrero in getting busy at the Blue Jays’ camp in Dunedin, Florida.
+Sunday is the mandatory reporting date for players, but many were eager to get to to work early.

+Rojas was among a large contingent of Diamondbacks players who reported to camp in Scottsdale.
+Like many players, he had been attending informal workouts at various fields in Arizona while labor talks intensified.
+The union had even set up a makeshift base in Mesa, Arizona, at a multi-purpose sports facility, but that was starting to clear out on Friday as players reported to their regular camps.

+“We did a really good job staying ready,” Rojas said.
+“There were lots of places where 15, 20, 30 guys were meeting up, running our own practices.
+Groundballs, live bullpens, live at-bats, hitting on the field.”

 “Unfortunately, I will not be able to see a spring training game here this year,” Hoskins said.